 Since the beginning of the pandemic, public health officials have emphasized that widespread testing and contact tracing are necessary to limit caseloads and return institutions—including schools—to normal operation.
 Schools and districts that chose to operate with in-person or hybrid instruction models in the fall built testing and contract tracing protocols into their reopening plans.
 Thus far, most testing and quarantine protocols have focused on identified and symptomatic cases in the school community and their close contacts.
-Current CDC guidelines recommend testing symptomatic school community members and their close contacts, and sampling school communities for surveillance testing.
+Current CDC guidelines recommend testing symptomatic school community members and their close contacts, and suggest using screening testing to identify outbreaks and limit spread.

 To build out testing infrastructure in local communities, the Rockefeller Foundation has worked with state leaders to form the State and Territory Alliance for Testing (STAT).
 With 22 participating states, STAT aims to institute rapid testing in schools and other essential settings and to improve states’ logistical testing and contact tracing capacities to facilitate reopening.
-President-elect Joe Biden’s transition team has committed to reopening schools, and to pursuing billions of dollars in federal funding for regular rapid testing of students, teachers and staff.
-Although increased availability of rapid tests may aid in detecting COVID-19 outbreaks and reducing the spread of the virus, public health officials warn that testing must be part of a broader strategy, including mitigation measures like masks, sanitation and, eventually, vaccination for school staff and teachers.
+President Biden has committed to reopening schools, and to pursuing billions of dollars in federal funding for regular rapid testing of students, teachers and staff.
+Although increased availability of rapid tests may aid in detecting COVID-19 outbreaks and reducing the spread of the virus, public health officials warn that testing must be part of a broader strategy, including mitigation measures like masks, sanitation and vaccination for school staff and teachers.

 As the FDA moved toward its December authorization of multiple COVID-19 vaccines for emergency use, discussion centered on plans for vaccine distribution and prioritization.
 In particular, policymakers debated how to balance prioritizing vaccines for essential front-line workers, including teachers and school staff, versus older adults who are more susceptible to severe outcomes from COVID-19.
 On Dec.
 22, 2020, the CDC’s Advisory Committee on Immunization Practices (ACIP) updated its recommendations for vaccine distribution: frontline workers, including school staff, are included in group “1B,” along with individuals 75 and older.
 This group is recommended to receive the vaccine after most healthcare workers and residents of long-term care facilities are vaccinated, but before the general population under 75.